chartjs/Chart.js/README.md

 ## Documentation

 All the links point to the new version 3 of the lib.

+ My first  pull request thanks  #hacktoberfest

 * [Introduction](https://www.chartjs.org/docs/latest/)
 * [Getting Started](https://www.chartjs.org/docs/latest/getting-started/index)